 Retailers can't choose the right point of sale system for their business if they don't first understand the parts of the POS cash register.
 POS systems can be purchased bundled, with or without software.
 Like your home PC peripherals, the various POS components can be purchased individually.
 Prices vary widely by brands and technology.
-The following is a guide to understanding point of sale hardware.
+The following is a guide to understanding the point of sale hardware.

 The main component of a point of sale system is the CPU, or computer, that runs the software.
 It may have a standard operating system running the machine or it may come loaded with proprietary software from the POS software vendor.
-It is wise to use your POS computer for only sales transactions, reports and inventory control.
+It is wise to use your POS computer for only sales transactions, reports, and inventory control.
 This means you should resist the urge to use your point of sale system for any Internet activities.

-03Customer Pole Display
+Customer Pole Display

 One optional part of a point of sale system is the customer display or pole display.
 A lighted display for the customer to view transaction totals, amount tendered and some customer displays feature customized messages or can show advertising.

-A retailer has many choices of point of sale monitors to add to their POS system.
+A retailer has many choices of the point of sale monitors to add to their POS system.
 Flat-panel LCD monitors may cost a little more than the standard CRT monitor, but the LCD display will take up less space at the checkout counter.

 POS Touch Screen

 Depending on the type of business, retailers may find a display allowing users to interact with the computer, or touch screens, easier and faster to use than traditional keyboards and monitors.
-Not only does the touch functionality replace the keyboard and mouse, it also saves counter space.
+Not only does the touch functionality replace the keyboard and mouse, but it also saves counter space.

 If electing to go with a point of sale system without a touch screen, the keyboard will serve as a primary interface to the POS system.
 Keyboards for a point of sale system can vary in complexity and technology.
 They range in choices from a standard 101-key model like you may have on your home PC to industry-specific POS keyboards.
 Grocery stores and restaurants may need special functions that only programmable keyboards can provide.
 When selecting a keyboard, consider the size, programmable key requirements, and magnetic stripe reader functionality.

 The way a barcode scanner works is, the scanner reads a series of numbers and lines (the barcode), deciphers the information, and sends that information to the computer.
-Not only are barcode scanners accurate, time-saving devices when ringing up multiple products for a customer, they also serve as a handy tool to add inventory to the POS softwares database.
+Not only are barcode scanners accurate, time-saving devices when ringing up multiple products for a customer, they also serve as a handy tool to add inventory to the POS software's database.

-07Signature Capture Devices
+Signature Capture Devices

 Credit card terminals may be integrated or added to the point of sale system.
-Some devices include credit card readers, but if the monitor or keyboard comes with a magnetic strip reader then all that is needed is a pin pad or other way to capture the customers signature.
+Some devices include credit card readers, but if the monitor or keyboard comes with a magnetic strip reader then all that is needed is a pin pad or other way to capture the customer's signature.
 Besides credit and debit cards, signature capture devices can work with gift cards and other loyalty programs.
 These devices help streamline transactions and reduce the costs (and errors) associated with deposit paperwork.

 The final item to tie together the POS system is the receipt printer.
 The ability to print a record of the transaction for the customer, and possibly the store, is critical.
 Serial dot-matrix printers are generally cheaper to purchase initially, but this type of printer uses pins and ink ribbons which add to the cost over the lifespan of the receipt printer.
-Thermal receipt printers cost more initially, but use special paper which also adds to the lifetime expense.
+Thermal receipt printers cost more initially but use special paper which also adds to the lifetime expense.
 However, the thermal printer is also faster and quieter.

-Some receipt printers include a check reader which uses Magnetic Ink Character Recognition (MICR) to describe the numbers and symbols that appear at the bottom of checks.
+Some receipt printers include a check reader that uses Magnetic Ink Character Recognition (MICR) to describe the numbers and symbols that appear at the bottom of checks.
 This type of printer can read, print and then endorse a check in a single pass.

-Whichever style and model of cash register receipt printer you choose, be sure you have plenty of the correct related supplies on hand such as receipt paper or printer ink and ribbons.
+Whichever style and model of cash register receipt printer you choose, be sure you have plenty of the correct related supplies on hand, such as receipt paper or printer ink and ribbons.
 If integrating with an existing point of sale system, be sure to have the proper cables for connectivity.